Glossary

 A structured summary of multiple studies, such as a systematic review or health technology assessment.

-These sources help show whether findings are consistent or uncertain across studies.
+This kind of review helps show whether findings are consistent or uncertain across studies.

 NCBI Bookshelf